 - It pays to graduate on time.
 Your student can save up to $3,000 in their last 15 hours (typically the last semester) by graduating in four years, and if your student qualifies for the statewide on-time $1,000 tuition rebate, the savings total $4,000.

 - Your student will save time and money by knowing academic costs up front, graduating on time and earning a full-time salary sooner.

 - More than half of incoming freshmen choose the Eagle Express Tuition Plan, but a traditional plan also is available.

 To help your student stay on track to graduate in four years without taking extra courses, UNT offers an online degree audit which lists all of your student’s degree requirements in a graphic-friendly format.
 Learn more at the registrar's website.

 Applying for financial aid

-- Meritorious Scholarships
+- UNT Meritorious Scholarships for National Merit Scholars

-- Terry Foundation Scholarships for future leaders of Texas
+- Terry Foundation Scholarships

-- General Academic Scholarships
+- Academic Scholarships